 Bison roam Kansas in state parks and on private land.
 There are some great places to view bison in Kansas.
 The largest herd in the state can be seen at Maxwell Wildlife Refuge near Canton.
 There are other great spots to view others nearby, including Historic Lake Scott State Park, close to Scott City.

 Kentucky – Eastern Gray Squirrel

 Kentucky also does not have an official state mammal but has an official state wild animal game species (a mammal).
-The eastern gray squirrel (Sciurus carolinensis) was designated the official state wild animal game species of Kentucky in 1968.
+The eastern gray squirrel (Sciurus carolinensis) was designated Kentucky’s official state wild animal game species in 1968.
 Gray squirrels can be found all over Kentucky, and this is why they were chosen as the official state wild animal.

 Louisiana – Black Bear

-The US Endangered Species Act from 1992-2016 classified the black bear as ‘threatened.’
-The US Fish and Wildlife Service (USFWS) announced in 2016, the removal of Louisiana black bear (Ursus americanus luteolus) from the List of Threatened and Endangered Wildlife under the Endangered Species Act due to the species’ recovery.
+The US Endangered Species Act from 1992 to 2016 classified the black bear as ‘threatened.’
+The US Fish and Wildlife Service (USFWS) announced in 2016, the removal of Louisiana black bear (Ursus americanus luteolus) from the List of Threatened and Endangered Wildlife under the Endangered Species Act.
+This was due to the species’ recovery.
 The black bear is now classed as least concern due to its population increase.

-Black bear numbers are increasing in Louisiana, with the latest figures estimating there to be between seven hundred to one thousand in the state.
-This is an increase in the number of black bears in 2008, where there were an estimated three hundred black bears.
+Black bear numbers are increasing in Louisiana, with the latest figures estimating there to be between seven hundred to one thousand.
+This increased the number of black bears in 2008 when there were an estimated three hundred black bears.

-The best places to see the black bear in the state are in St. Mary Parish, Pointe Coupee Parish, and by the Tensas River in Madison Parish, Concordia Parish, Tensas Parish, and Avoyelles Parish.
+The best places to see the black bear in the state are in St. Mary Parish, Pointe Coupee Parish, and by the Tensas River in Madison Parish, Concordia Parish, Tensas, and Avoyelles Parish.

 Maine – Moose